 The inflorescence consists of tight uninterrupted flower clusters on long stalks, either terminal or from the leaf axils.
 Cluster stalks may but normally do not have prickles.

 The flowers are small, 3/8 inch long, and perfect, with either greenish-white or pinkish 5-parted perianth lobes.
 The petals and sepals of the perianth are combined as 5 tepals, united for at least 1/2 their length, each subtended by a small green bract.
 Tepals are broadly elliptic in shape with no noticeable veins.
-Flowers usually have 8 stamens with distinct white filaments, not united, and white to pinkish anthers.
+Flowers usually have 8 stamens, not united, with distinct white filaments, and white to pinkish anthers.
 Three styles appress together for half their length, forming a column.

 Seed: Fertile flowers produce a dry achene that is somewhat 3-sided, smooth surfaced and varying in color from light brown to black.